use-pico/pico/packages/cls/README.md

 Generates the actual CSS classes for your component.
 This is called at render time and returns slot functions that compute classes lazily.
 The user config takes precedence over internal config, allowing for flexible customization.

+> **Two-Parameter Design**: The intention is to have a component that receives `userConfig` from its props while providing its own variants in `internalConfig`.
+For example, a button component might receive a `disabled` prop (not a variant) and send it to the `variant` field in its `internalConfig`, while user-land config (e.g., `variant: "primary"`) is supplied through `userConfig`.

 #### merge(user, internal)

 A utility function that encapsulates the merge semantics used internally by `create()`.
 Useful when you need to combine user-provided styling with component-controlled styling in a predictable way.

-### Helper Functions

-- `classes(value)` → Tiny helper to declare `class` arrays succinctly
-- `match(...)` → Typed rule builder with 2-arg (base) and 3-arg (conditional) overloads

-#### classes(value)

-A tiny helper that wraps a string or string array into the correct shape for slot definitions.
-This makes your code more readable when defining classes in rules or create-time overrides.

-#### match(...)

-A typed rule builder with two overloads:
-- **Base rule**: `match(slot, override?)` - Creates a rule that always applies
-- **Conditional rule**: `match(match, slot, override?)` - Creates a rule that applies when the match condition is met

-This helper provides full type safety and IntelliSense when building rules.
+> **Convenience Function**: This is primarily a convenience function to prevent object destructuring when you need to merge two configs and pass them to a component's `cls` prop.
+For example, you might want to provide custom user-land config that overrides one coming from the `cls` prop itself.
+It's a type-safe way to merge configs without manual object spreading.

 ### Inheritance System 🧬

 The inheritance system is where @use-pico/cls truly shines!
-Unlike other styling libraries, you can build entire design system hierarchies with full type safety and predictable behavior.
+While some other libraries support inheritance, @use-pico/cls combines it with design token support and heavy type checking, allowing you to build entire design system hierarchies with full type safety and predictable behavior.

 #### Multi-Level Inheritance